SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Constraints/PortConstraints/README.md

 #Port Constraints Sample

-This sample demonstrate how to disable creating connections with a port.
-The Constraints property of the Port allows you to enable or disable the Draw, InConnect, OutConnect and Default.
+This sample demonstrates how to disable creating connections with a port.
+The Constraints property of the Port allows you to enable or disable the Draw, InConnect, OutConnect, and Default.

 Demo: